microsoft/axe-windows/docs/UnitTestBarAndStandards.md

 ## Test requirements
 * All new code must have unit tests.
-* Unit tests need to accompany the code in the pull request.
+* Unit tests should accompany the code in the pull request.
 This provides implicit documentation of the expected behavior, and ensures that the behavior is being satisfied.
 In an exceptional circumstance, a PR might be approved without its unit tests, but that is not the normal expectation.
 * All unit tests should be passing locally before the PR is created.
 * Unit tests must conform to the standards listed below.

 ## Standards
-* The test project is appropriately named (tests for the `Foo.Bar.dll` are in `Foo.BarTests.dll`)
+* The test project is appropriately named (tests for the `Foo.Bar.dll` are in `Foo.BarUnitTests.dll`)
 * The test namespace is appropriately named (the top level namespace matches the assembly name, then the hierarchy in the assembly is preserved.
-So if `Foo.Bar.dll` contains a namespace named `Widget`, the tests will be in the `Foo.BarTests.Widget` namespace)
+So if `Foo.Bar.dll` contains a namespace named `Widget`, the tests will be in the `Foo.BarUnitTests.Widget` namespace)
 * The test class is appropriately named (tests for the `ExplodingWidget` class will be in the `ExplodingWidgetTests` class)
 * Each test follows the naming conventions documented at [Unit Test Basics](https://msdn.microsoft.com/en-us/library/hh694602.aspx) Summarizing:
   * Name is in the general form `MethodName_TestCase_ExpectedBehavior`